rsizem2/example-rpackage-fars/README.md

 status](https://travis-ci.com/rsizem2/example-rpackage-fars.svg?branch=master)](https://travis-ci.com/rsizem2/example-rpackage-fars)
 <!-- badges: end -->

-The `fars` package provides four R functions for analyzing vehicle crash data.
+The `fars` package provides several functions for analyzing vehicle crash data.
 The original code was provided as part of the *Building R Packages* course on Coursera.
 This original code was been edited to avoid using some deprecated functions and provide more cross-platform functionality.